morojAlh/frontend-nanodegree-feedreader/README.md

 ## Test Suites

-There are a four test suites in this project.
+There are four test suites in this project.
 * ### RSS Feeds
 1. Test if feeds are defined.
 2. Test if feeds have defined URL and not empty.